withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 - Astro is component-based.
 Your markup structure will likely align closely before and after your migration.

-- Astro has built-in support for Markdown and has integrations for using MDX files.
-Both Gatsby and Astro use [Remark](https://remark.js.org/) by default to do Markdown manipulation and pre-processing.
-Many of your favorite Remark plugins should work between them both.
+- Astro has built-in support for Markdown and an integration for using MDX files.
+Both Gatsby and Astro use [Remark](https://remark.js.org/) by default for Markdown manipulation and pre-processing, so you can continue to use many of your existing Remark plugins.

 - Astro also has [official integrations for using React components](/en/guides/integrations-guide/react/).
 Note that in Astro, React files **must** have a `.jsx` or `.tsx` extention.